 The “Less is More” of Marketing

-Did you start your business because you wanted to make a difference but you never imagined it would be this hard to get your first few paying clients?
+Did you start your business because you wanted to make a difference but never imagined it would be this hard to get your first few paying clients?

 Maybe you’ve been jumping from one thing to the next without giving anything a chance to get traction, and you can’t seem to settle on that “one thing” that works for you.